Department of Religious Studies

 Languages

-Asian Religious Traditions (ART) and Religions of the Ancient Mediterranean (RAM) programs expect some proper preparation in relevant languages.
-Applicants to ART: East Asian Studies (EAS) must have at least two years of Chinese or Japanese; three or more years is highly recommended.
-Students intending to specialize in some aspect of Ancient Judaism must have a minimum of two years of college level biblical Hebrew or its equivalent; a working knowledge of modern and rabbinic Hebrew and introductory ancient Greek are also highly desirable.
+Language requirements are dependent upon the student’s area of study.
+At minimum, students must demonstrate reading ability in two languages other than English, usually by completing a reading exam during their course of study.
+Beyond that minimum, students studying the religions of East Asia or the ancient Mediterranean are expected to have some prior preparation in languages relevant to their interests.
+Applicants to East Asian religions should have at least two years of Chinese or Japanese; three or more years is highly recommended.
+Students intending to specialize in some aspect of ancient Judaism must have a minimum of two years of college level biblical Hebrew or its equivalent; a working knowledge of modern and rabbinic Hebrew and introductory ancient Greek are also highly desirable.
 Students intending to specialize in some aspect of early Christianity, or Greek or Roman religion should have college level training in at least one of the principal ancient languages for the program, Greek or Latin.
-Preference will be given to RAM applicants who have appropriate prior study of Greek (and other appropriate languages) and a reading knowledge of French or German, as well as prior work in the history, literature, and religions of the ancient Mediterranean.
+Overall, applicants with prior study of appropriate languages are prioritized in admissions.

 Writing Sample